-The external financing arrangement can be in the form of short-term to medium-term debt and selling the equity to the financial market.
+The external financing arrangement can be short-term to medium-term debt and selling the equity to the financial market.
 The business to handle such situations generally tries to identify those costs resulting in a deficit in overall income.
 The governments generally plan to raise taxes.
 Therefore, it can only be handled by incorporating strategic decision-making.

-On a general level, the formula for revenue deficit would be expressed as follows: –
+On a general level, the formula expresses the revenue deficit as follows:

 How is Revenue Deficit Calculated?

 - As the first step, determine the projected levels of expenses that the business anticipates incurring.